 Potter @juliettedavin uses the sgraffito technique to scratch away a black outer layer to reveal a white under layer in this beautiful pattern!
 Our P12 straight blade carver lets her get such precise lines, and the egg shaped foam grip helps prevent fatigue, even on these detailed pieces.

 Isn’t the final product just perfection?

 What is Mishima?

-When applying the Mishima technique, you’ll scratch a design into a leather-hard piece of pottery, then fill the lines in with color and remove excess materials and colors after they’ve dried a bit for more intricate lines and patterns.
+When applying the Mishima technique, you’ll scratch a design into a leather-hard piece of pottery, then fill the lines in with color and remove excess material and colors after they’ve dried a bit for more intricate lines and patterns.
 You can add additional colors to the piece to finish the design before firing.

-Check out this great demo from @michellewilliamsceramics using DiamondCore Tools to create stunning lines with an elegant, very small U shaped groove.
+Check out this great demo from @michellewilliamsceramics using DiamondCore Tools to create stunning lines with an elegant, small U shaped groove.